Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ### Provision of PowerShell scripts

-Two new scripts called, `CreateQueues.ps1` and `DeleteQueues.ps1` have been added to the NuGet package, to facilitate the creation of queues for endpoints during deployment.
+Two new scripts, `CreateQueues.ps1` and `DeleteQueues.ps1`, have been added to the NuGet package to facilitate the creation of queues for endpoints during deployment.
 These scripts are copied to a subfolder called `NServiceBus.Transport.Msmq` in the output folder of any project referencing it.
 Browse to the output folder to locate the scripts.
 For example, `bin\Debug\net461\NServiceBus.Transport.Msmq`.

 A new API, [DisableInstaller](/transports/msmq/transportconfig.md?version=msmqtransport_1#receiving-algorithm-disableinstaller), can now be used to disable the auto-creation of queues during startup.